 - Advanced Content (white papers, eBooks, guides)

-As such, marketers should espouse copy over content.
+As such, marketers should espouse copy over the content.
 Effective copywriting requires thorough research and thoughtful editing, conducted by a subject-matter expert and a professional writer.
-It won’t be fast or cheap, but will pay dividends.
+It won’t be fast or cheap but will pay dividends.